 Check Price on PGA Tour Superstore

-From Titleist comes our favorite distance option for 2021.
 The Velocity provides multi-piece construction for the price of a 2-piece golf ball.
-For average golfers, the Velocity provides a low compression core that supports slow swing speed without sacrificing distance.
+For average golfers, it provides a low compression core that supports slow swing speed without sacrificing distance.

-The ball flight of the Velocity is moderate to high, great for the average player who needs more distance and carry from their next golf ball.
-The Titleist ball also has low driver spin, great for moderate swing speeds that need more accuracy to hit more fairways.
+The Velocity’s ball flight is moderate to high, great for the average player who needs more distance and carry from their next golf ball.
+It also has low driver spin, great for moderate swing speeds that need more accuracy to hit more fairways.

 Although the Velocity is marketed as a distance ball, on the greens, you’ll be surprised by how soft the ball comes off the putter face.